Validator

 echo $exception->getFullMessage();

-// Will print
+// This will print

-// - Username must follow these rules
+// - Username must meet the following rules

 // - Username can only contain letters (a-z) and numbers (0-9)